She Dreams

 "She Dreams" is a song co-written by Tim Mensy and Gary Harrison.
-It was originally recorded by Mensy on his 1993 album This Ol' Heart (produced by James Stroud), from which it was released as the third and final single.
+It was originally recorded by Mensy for his 1993 album This Ol' Heart (produced by James Stroud), from which it was released as the third and final single.
 It was also the final single release of his career.
 It was recorded by American country music artist Mark Chesnutt and released in July 1994 as the lead single from the album, What a Way to Live.
 It peaked at number 6 on the U.S. Billboard Hot Country Singles & Tracks chart and at number 7 on the Canadian RPM Country Tracks chart.

 Content

 The song discusses a 30-year-old housewife who dreams of her husband being more affectionate towards her.

 Chart performance

 "She Dreams" debuted at number 74 on the U.S. Billboard Hot Country Singles & Tracks for the week of March 6, 1993.

 Mark Chesnutt version

 One year later, Mark Chesnutt covered "She Dreams" on his album What a Way to Live.
 The song was the first release from the album, as well as his first release on the Decca Records label.